Yet Another Genea-Techno-Organization Tool

 If you follow my blog, you’ll already know what a geek I am for genealogy, technology, and organizational tools.
 So you won’t be surprised at my latest complete geek-out over a new website / tool that I came across this weekend.

 I was working on a report that involved lots of quotations, clippings, and bits and pieces of copy that I really just needed to see all in front of me in order to arrange in the right order.
-When I was in college I used the old-school method of typinPadlet3g everything up, cutting paragraphs into strips, and then laying them out in the order I wanted them to go before re-typing it up all over again.
+When I was in college I used the old-school method of typing everything up, cutting paragraphs into strips, and then laying them out in the order I wanted them to go before re-typing it up all over again.
 Yeah, I said old-school, didn’t I?

 I remembered that the genealogy community has lately gone rather nutty over a couple of tools, specifically Trello and Scrivener, so I thought I’d see if those would work for what I wanted to do.
 First I opened Scrivener, and realized it was a lot more than what I was needing for this project, and honestly didn’t feel like spending the time to go through all the tutorials at this moment (although I plan to – it does have some very neat writing features).